ctec3905students/website-hamzahl/readme.md

   5. Refresh browser
 ![Stylesheet issue fix](https://i.imgur.com/TeXNm9Y.png "Steps to fix stylesheet issue")
 * Although Validator warns of following: `Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.`.
 After a discussion with Fania, she mentioned it would be best of ignoring this error.
+* Only real project i have worked on is the iSAMS project.
+The rest are just placeholders and included for the purpose of this assignment.

 # References
 * Body Grid layout for overall webpage was adapted from my Lab 6 work